-In the second quarter of 2024, we announced plans to expand clinical development for CNTY-101 into additional autoimmune disease indications with the pursuit of additional regulatory filings in prioritized indications expected in the second half of 2024.
+In the second quarter of 2024, we announced plans to expand clinical development for CNTY-101 into additional autoimmune disease indications.
 To support these increased research and development activities in autoimmune diseases, in April 2024 we completed a private placement offering of our common stock to certain institutional investors and received \$60 million in gross proceeds before deducting placement agent fees and other offering related expenses.
-Concurrently, we announced pipeline and platform enhancements through the acquisition of Clade Therapeutics, Inc., a privately-held biotechnology company focused on discovering and delivering engineerable, off-the-shelf, scalable, and consistent stem cell-based medicines, with a focus on iPSC-derived $\alpha\beta$ T cells.
-The acquisition brings us novel technology enhancing Century's efforts on Allo-EvasionTM - and a newly expanded pipeline incorporating three additional preclinical-stage programs from Clade's $\alpha\beta$ iT platform spanning across cancer and autoimmune diseases.
+Concurrently, we announced pipeline and platform enhancements through the acquisition of Clade Therapeutics, Inc. ("Clade"), a privately-held biotechnology company focused on discovering and delivering engineerable, off-the-shelf, scalable, and consistent stem cell-based medicines, with a focus on iPSC-derived $\alpha\beta$ T cells.
+The acquisition brings us novel technology enhancing our efforts on Allo-EvasionTM and a newly expanded pipeline incorporating three additional preclinical-stage programs from Clade's $\alpha\beta$ iT platform spanning across cancer and autoimmune diseases.

-Based on our current business plans, we believe, our cash, cash equivalents and investments as of the date of this quarterly report will be sufficient for us to fund our operating expenses and capital expenditures requirements into 2026.
+Based on our current business plans, we believe our cash, cash equivalents and investments as of the date of this quarterly report will be sufficient for us to fund our operating expenses and capital expenditures requirements into 2026.
 We have based this estimate on assumptions that may prove to be wrong, and we could exhaust our available capital resources sooner than we expect.
 We anticipate that our expenses and operating losses will increase substantially over the foreseeable future.
 The expected increase in expenses will be driven in large part by our ongoing activities, if and as we:

-- continue to advance our iPSC cell therapy platforms; - progress clinical development of CNTY-101 and continue preclinical development of our other product candidates; - seek to discover and develop additional product candidates; - continue to integrate Clade's operations into our business; - expand and validate our own clinical-scale current good manufacturing practices, ("cGMP"), facilities; - seek regulatory approvals for any of our product candidates that successfully complete clinical trials; - maintain, expand, protect, and enforce our intellectual property portfolio; - continue to incur costs associated with operating as a public company; - acquire or in-license other product candidates and technologies; - incur additional costs associated with operating as a public company, which will require us to add operational, financial and management information systems and personnel, including personnel to support our drug development and any future commercialization efforts; and - increase our employee headcount and related expenses to support these activities.
+- continue to advance our iPSC cell therapy platforms; - progress clinical development of CNTY-101 and continue preclinical development of our other product candidates; - seek to discover and develop additional product candidates; - expand and validate our own clinical-scale current good manufacturing practices, ("cGMP"), facilities; - seek regulatory approvals for any of our product candidates that successfully complete clinical trials; - maintain, expand, protect, and enforce our intellectual property portfolio; - continue to incur costs associated with operating as a public company; - acquire or in-license other product candidates and technologies; - incur additional costs associated with operating as a public company, which will require us to add operational, financial and management information systems and personnel, including personnel to support our drug development and any future commercialization efforts; and - increase our employee headcount and related expenses to support these activities.

-We are also investing early in building our capabilities in key areas of manufacturing sciences and operations, including development of our iPSC cell therapy platforms, product characterization, and process analytics from the time product candidates are in early research phases.
+We are also investing in building our capabilities in key areas of manufacturing sciences and operations, including development of our iPSC cell therapy platforms, product characterization, and process analytics from the time product candidates are in early research phases.
 Our investments also include scaled research solutions, scaled infrastructure, and novel technologies intended to improve efficiency, characterization, and scalability of manufacturing.